-There has been relatively little mandatory federal government regulation of the self-driving industry to date.
 Currently, there are no Federal Motor Vehicle Safety Standards that relate to the performance of self-driving technology.
 While our team includes nationally recognized safety experts and we have built organizational, operational, and safety processes to ensure that the performance of our technology meets rigorous standards, there can be no assurance that these measures will meet future regulatory requirements enacted by government bodies nor that future regulatory requirements will not inherently limit the operation and commercialization of self-driving technology.
 In some jurisdictions, we could be required to present our own safety justification and evidence base, and in other areas it is possible that we may be required to pass specific self-driving safety tests.
 We have not yet tested our technology to the full extent possible, in all conditions under which we anticipate operations to occur.
 The failure to pass these safety tests or receive appropriate regulatory approvals for commercialization would adversely impact our ability to generate revenue at the rate we anticipate.

 It is also possible that future autonomous regulations are not standardized, and our technology becomes subject to differing regulations across jurisdictions (e.g., federal, state, local, and international).
-For example, certain U.S. states have legal restrictions on automation, and many other states are considering them.
-Such a regulatory patchwork could hinder the commercial deployment of our technology and have adverse effects on our business prospects and financial condition.
+For example, should a state choose to enact a set of regulations that significantly differ from that of another state, it may create a regulatory patchwork that could hinder the commercial deployment of our technology and have adverse effects on our business prospects and financial condition.

-We are also subject to laws and regulations that commonly apply to e-commerce businesses, such as those related to privacy and personal information, tax and consumer protection.
-These laws and regulations vary from one jurisdiction to another and future legislative and regulatory action, court decisions or other governmental action, which may be affected by, among other things, political pressures, attitudes and climates, as well as personal biases, may have a material impact on our operations and financial results.
+We are also subject to laws and regulations that commonly apply to e-commerce businesses, such as those related to privacy, data protection, cybersecurity, tax and consumer protection.
+These laws and regulations vary from one jurisdiction to another and future legislative and regulatory action, court decisions or other governmental action, which may be affected by, among other things, political pressures, attitudes and climates, as well as personal biases, may have a material impact on our operations and financial results